Substratum (SUB) Price Hits $0.0010 on Major Exchanges

-Substratum (SUB) traded 0.2% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on August 16th.
-Substratum has a total market cap of $386,262.52 and $72.00 worth of Substratum was traded on exchanges in the last day.
-One Substratum coin can now be purchased for $0.0010 or 0.00000004 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Substratum has traded up 0.3% against the dollar.
+Substratum (SUB) traded up 0.2% against the US dollar during the 1 day period ending at 13:00 PM E.T. on August 16th.
+Over the last seven days, Substratum has traded up 0.3% against the US dollar.
+Substratum has a total market cap of $386,262.52 and $72.00 worth of Substratum was traded on exchanges in the last 24 hours.
+One Substratum coin can currently be purchased for about $0.0010 or 0.00000004 BTC on popular exchanges.

 - Binance USD (BUSD) traded up 0% against the dollar and now trades at $1.00 or 0.00004194 BTC.